sensu/sensu-slack-handler/README.md

 # Sensu Go Slack Handler

-The Sensu slack handler is a [Sensu Event Handler][1] that sends event data to a configured Slack channel.
+The Sensu Slack handler is a [Sensu Event Handler][1] that sends event data to a configured Slack channel.

 ## Installation